Rural Health and the Healthcare Connect Fund

 SYNNEX has recognized extraordinary success using the USAC eRate program to help educational entities secure funding to build out bandwidth into rural and underserved communities.
 Similarly, USAC administers the Healthcare Connect Fund that allows for rural-health entities to access funds to build out bandwidth and infrastructure.
 USAC administers a budget of $400M annually for Rural Healthcare Entities available for telecommunications and broadband funding via the Healthcare Connect Fund Funded though FCC fees.

 Below are some of the hospitals and health centers who may qualify for the Healthcare Connect Fund program.
+For additional information on how SYNNEX GOVSolv can assist with your healthcare business, join our GOVSolv Program here.

 Critical Access Hospitals